List of Dilbert characters: Wally

-One of the oldest engineers, Wally was originally a worker trying to get fired to get a severance package.
+One of the oldest engineers, Wally was originally a worker trying to get fired to obtain a large severance package.
 He hates work and avoids it whenever he can.
 He often carries a cup of coffee, calmly sipping from it even in the midst of chaos or office-shaking revelations.
 Wally is extremely cynical.
 He is even more socially inept than Dilbert (though far less self-aware of the fact), and references to his lack of personal hygiene are not uncommon.
 Like the Pointy-Haired Boss, Wally is utterly lacking in ethics and will take advantage of any situation to maximize his personal gain while doing the least possible amount of honest work.
 Squat and balding, Wally is almost invariably portrayed wearing a short sleeved dress shirt and tie.
 Adams has stated that Wally was based on a Pacific Bell coworker of his who was interested in a generous employee buy-out program—for the company's worst employees.
 This had the effect of causing this man—whom Adams describes as "one of the more brilliant people I've met"—to work hard at being incompetent, rude, and generally poor at his job to qualify for the buy-out program.
 Adams has said that this inspired the basic laziness and amorality of Wally's character.
 Despite these personality traits, Wally is accepted as part of Dilbert, Ted, Alice, and Asok's clique.
 Although his relationship with Alice is often antagonistic and Dilbert occasionally denies being his friend, their actions show at least a certain acceptance of him.
 He has openly admitted that all his good ideas are about coffee, that sometimes include sabotaging rival companies coffee so they only have decaf.